CSE-210-Team-07/cse210-tc07/speed_template/README.md

 ## Getting Started
 ---
-Make sure you have Python 3.8.0 or newer and asciimatics 1.12.0 or new installed and running on your machine.
+Make sure you have Python 3.8.0 or newer and Asciimatics 1.12.0 or new installed and running on your machine.
 You can install Asciimatics by opening a terminal and running the following command.
 ```